ericjbowman/RepRepo/README.md

 I planned this app for a phone by making a wireframe for a vertical screen.
 Then I planned the tables that would be created in the back end.
 Once the resources were created, and the master tune-list was seeded, I created the backend for users to get, update, create, and destroy resources.

-User Stories:
+# User Stories:
 As an avid jazz musician, I would like to keep track of songs I know.
 As a gigging musician, I would like to know which songs the whole band knows to create set lists.
 As a musician who frequents jam sessions, I would like to search tunes by composer to find what songs by a certain composer I know.
 As a music educator, I want an app to keep track of my students repetoire.

-Wireframe:
+# Wireframe:
 https://imgur.com/pAGbi9x

-Api repository:
+Server repository:
 https://github.com/ericjbowman/RepRepo-api

-Api deployemnt:
+Server deployment:
 https://fast-fjord-28821.herokuapp.com

-Deployment:
+Client Deployment:
 https://ericjbowman.github.io/RepRepo/